LilithElina/CPANG19/_posts/2019-10-14-HIV_exercises_protocol.md

 [M::main] Real time: 0.065 sec; CPU: 0.136 sec; Peak RSS: 0.011 GB
 ```

-This tool is really fast with an all versus all alignment of six *E. coli* genomes.
+This tool is really fast with an all versus all alignment of six HIV genomes.
 Awesome!

 #### Graph creation with seqwish